-You don’t have to do a crossword a day to combat menopause brain fog, taking up a new hobby like learning to play the saxophone or interacting with new people will do the trick.
+You don’t have to do a crossword a day, taking up a new hobby like learning to play the saxophone or interacting with new people will do the trick.
 Anything that works out your grey matter in a different way.

 Think of it as the mental equivalent of your feet walking on sand rather than on a flat pavement.
-The more you challenge your mind, the sharper it will get and it might just slow down that memory loss.
+The more you challenge your mind, the sharper it will get.

 Exercising your body as well as your mind will give you the best chance of blowing away brain fog - as well as a few personal cobwebs.